reverbdotcom/elasticsearch-2.0.0-fork/README.md

-# Elasticsearch
+# Elasticsearch2

-This repository contains Ruby integrations for [Elasticsearch](http://elasticsearch.org):
+This repository contains Ruby integrations for [Elasticsearch2](http://elasticsearch.org):

-* a client for connecting to an Elasticsearch cluster,
+* a client for connecting to an Elasticsearch2 cluster,
-* a Ruby API for the Elasticsearch's REST API,
+* a Ruby API for the Elasticsearch2's REST API,
 * various extensions and utilities.

 For integration with Ruby models and Rails applications,